-Geofenced push notifications create virtual boundaries (or a “fence”) around a particular area, so only users who travel in and out of the fence for a specified period of time receive the message.
-You can customise the push notification’s fenced area and duration our platform, sending only to users who enter your chosen hot spots during the span of an hour, a day, a week, etc. This considerably lessens your odds of bugging people with irrelevant notifications.
-Say a frequent customer is on an out-of-state business trip—they probably won’t care about your half-off appetizers deal, so leave them out of it.
-Notify people who are most likely to take advantage: the ones nearby.
+Geofenced push notifications create virtual boundaries (or a “fence”) around a particular area, so only users who travel in and out of the fence receive the message for a specified time.
+You can customise the push notification’s fenced area and duration on our platform, sending only to users who enter your chosen hot spots during an hour, a day, a week, etc. This considerably lessens your odds of bugging people with irrelevant notifications.
+For example, say a frequent customer is on an out-of-state business trip—they probably won’t care about your half-off appetisers deal, so leave them out.
+Instead, notify people who are most likely to take advantage: the ones nearby.

-Hopefully we all agree that the wee hours of the morning should be push-free, but there’s a lot more to timing than just that.
-Since poorly planned push notifications can drive people away just as quickly as they arrived, it’s important to consider the lifestyle and habits of your average user.
-Studies show the best time to send push notifications is between noon and 5pm on weekdays.
-Mondays are best avoided, since the average smartphone user tends to be busiest at the start of the week, but Tuesday through Friday you’re golden.
+Hopefully, we all agree that the wee hours of the morning should be push-free, but there’s a lot more to timing than just that.
+Since poorly planned push notifications can drive people away just as quickly as they arrived, it’s essential to consider the lifestyle and habits of your average user.
+Studies show the best time to send push notifications is between noon and 5 pm on weekdays.
+Mondays are best avoided since the average smartphone user tends to be busiest at the start of the week, but Tuesday through Friday, you’re golden.
 Now, this only accounts for the average user.
 If your target demographic works weekends or odd hours, you’ll need to factor that in.
 The main takeaway?
-Send your push notifications when users have enough downtime to read them, but don’t disrupt their quiet hours.
+Send your push notifications when users have enough downtime to read them but don’t disrupt their quiet hours.

 Something remarkable about your small business drove users to download your app.
 Don’t forget that.
 Guiding your target audience to profitable decisions has never been easier with today’s technology, so USE IT.
 With push notifications, you’re already leagues above email marketing.
 According to research, push notifications see 50% higher open rates than emails—that’s nothing to sneeze at.
-Wield your power wisely.
-If users have invited you into their sacred mobile space, respect and appreciate your position.
+So wield your power wisely if users invite you into their sacred mobile space, respecting and appreciating your position.